Sztakler/clone/README.md

 # Robot Monitoring and Control App

-This project is designed to monitor and control a robot through a web interface.
-The backend is built with FastAPI, while the frontend uses React.
-WebSockets are implemented but not used by the application, as the specification required using HTTP for communication.
+A full-stack application for monitoring and controlling a robot using an HTTP-based API, built with FastAPI (backend) and React (frontend).
+WebSockets are also implemented in the backend for extensibility, though the frontend currently communicates via HTTP as per the spec.

+---

 ## Table of Contents